chef-boneyard/chef-web-docs-2016/includes_resources_common/includes_resources_common_guard_interpreter_example_powershell_script.rst

 ..
 This file should not be changed in a way that hinders its ability to appear in multiple documentation sets.

-Any resource that passes a string command may also specify which resource will be used to evaluate the command (by using the ``guard_intrepreter`` attribute).
+Any resource that passes a string command may also specify which resource will be used to evaluate the command (by using the ``guard_intrepreter`` property).
 For example, to evaluate a command using the |resource powershell_script| resource:

 .. code-block:: ruby

-   resource #name do
+   resource 'name' do
      guard_interpreter :powershell_script
      # code
    end